Ajrarn/Natao/app/languages/helpMarkdown-en.md

 *This text will be italicized.*

-Place two star signs ( * ) before and after the word(s) you'd like to highlight, and, by default, the text's letters will become darker, or bold.
+Place two star signs ( * ) before and after the word(s) you'd like to emphasize, and, by default, the text's letters will become slighty thicker and darker, or bold.

 **This text is in bold.**